 Explore Annapurna Base Camp

-Annapurna Base Camp is the lap of Mt.
-Annapurna.
+If you are a trekking enthusiast, you know about the infamous Annapurna Base Camp!
 Hundreds of travelers visit this place to see wonderful landscapes and views of snow-capped mountains.
 You get to see many fellow trekkers here during the peak season.
 Located at 4,130 meters, it is one of the most famous trekking destinations in Nepal.

 Summit Tent Peak

 Climbing Tent Peak is the main highlight of the journey.
 From ABC, you ascend to the Tent Peak Base Camp and gradually move towards the summit.
 During the climbing, you get full support from your Sherpa guide.
-He fix the ropes for you in the required areas and help you not only reach the top but also return safely.
+He fixes the ropes for you in the required areas and helps you not only reach the top but also return safely.

-Soak yourself in natural hot spring at Jhinu Danda
+Soak yourself in the natural hot spring at Jhinu Danda

 Get to see tempting scenery and panoramic views of the Annapurna Himalayas